Architecture Fringe 2025

 Social

-Skin of the City is the most recent iteration of the ongoing project, Erratic Drift: an evolving body of work about humans’ interrelations with the urban lithic; about stone and cities and all their materialities.
+Skin of the City is the most recent iteration of the ongoing project, Erratic Drift, an evolving body of work about humans’ interrelations with the urban lithic, about stone and cities.

-Skin of the City, Glasgow / Madrid-based artists Minty Donald and Nick Millar, with Madrid-based landscape architect and ecological thinker, Malú Cayetano, turn their attention to the hard, stony surfaces of urban environments: strata of concrete, asphalt, granite, sandstone, brick marking out a city’s boundaries, forming membranes between street and earth, between the within and outwith.
+Glasgow/Madrid-based artists Minty Donald and Nick Millar, with Madrid-based landscape architect and ecological thinker, Malú Cayetano, turn their attention to the hard, stony surfaces of urban environments: strata of concrete, asphalt, granite, sandstone, and brick, marking out a city’s boundaries, forming membranes between street and earth, between within and outwith.

-Skin of the City will be accompanied by a series of talks and events, alongside a screening programme.
-This exhibition is one of three events for Architecture Fringe 2025 hosted by New Future Construction School.
+Skin of the City is one of three events for Architecture Fringe 2025 hosted by New Future Construction School.
+It is also supported by a GALLANT Innovation Fund award.

 -